udexon/MetaProgrammingDummies/_SAIGON/Grounded_Graph_Variables.md

 The readers may ask: there are literally billions of line of code written in thousands of programming languages since the beginning of the computing era; how long would it need to change those code and the current practices?

 Graph theory itself offers a solution.
-We shall use the Forth paradigm: piecewise function construction.
+We shall employ the Forth paradigm: piecewise function construction.
 Variables are defined in and manipulated in Conventional Programming Languages.
 After that, stack machine programming (SAIGON) adds graph grounding to the variables.

 Variables is a non topic in the Forth programming language as its usuage is discouraged.
 This is justified as stack programming is largely a temporal mechanism, ie. manipulating information using stack in sequence (one clock cycle after another).